 Coronary Artery Disease, which is also known as ischemic heart disease is a condition that occurs owing to the lipid deposition of plaque in coronary arteries.
 It is termed atherosclerosis which in turn leads to blockages.
 The artery becomes more rigid and narrow, thus restricting the smooth flow of blood to the heart.
 It is considered the first stage in the development of the plaque.
 The most concerning factor of coronary artery disease is that the plaque could rupture causing heart attack which might cause sudden cardiac death due to congestive heart failure.

 How do these diseases develop?

 At a very young age, cholesterol-laden plaque tends to deposit in the blood vessel walls.
 As you grow old, deposition of plague increases or burden loads leading to blood clots and massive heart attacks.
 The plaques release a kind of chemicals that promote the process of healing, but in turn, it makes the inner walls of the blood vessels sticky.

 Calcium and inflammatory cells that flow in the bloodstream blend into the existing plaque in the inner walls of the blood vessels.
-As the number of these cells accumulates along with the cholesterol deposition, it grows into a bigger plague, as a result, it pushes artery walls outwards.
+As the number of these cells accumulates along with the cholesterol deposition, it grows into a bigger plaque, as a result, it pushes artery walls outwards.